All Products

 The procedure for changing the recovery point is similar to that for failover, except that you must select a recovery point earlier than the current point in time.

-To perform a reverse replication, perform the following steps:
+To perform a failback, perform the following steps:

 1. On the Protected Server tab, find the ECS instance and choose More > Failback > Reversed Register in the Operation column.
-In the message that appears, confirm that you want to perform a reverse registration on the ECS instance.
+This action prepares the original production server to receive data from the DR site.
+Confirm the operation in the message that appears.

 2. In the Operation column, choose More > Failback > Initiate Reverse Replication.